chinloong93/active_recorder/README.md

-# CIS196 Final Project
+# ActiveRecorder
-A Ruby Gem to visualize ActiveRecord tables in a rails app
+A Ruby Gem to visualize ActiveRecord tables in a Rails app